anna-dang/mod05-capstone-NLP/README.md

 ### Recommendations

-1. Use the binary model as a 'Needs Urgent Attention/Handle with Care' communication flagger.
+1. Scan guest in-house communication (emails, texts, etc.) and select social media to identify unhappy guests.
-2. Use multi-class model to set an urgency (1 vs 2 vs 3), marking most negative sentiment for first attention.
+2. Use the binary model as a 'Needs Urgent Attention/Handle with Care' communication flagger.
-3. Expand proof of concept to other user specific location (remove location specific vocabulary).
+3. Use multi-class model to set an urgency rank (1 vs 2 vs 3), marking most negative sentiment for first attention.

 ### Future Work

-1. Try Scrapy for web scraping to increase speed of scrape.
+1. Explore transfer learning and deeper learning models to advance the 5 class model.
-2. Explore transfer learning with pre-trained NLP models.
+2. Explore topic modeling to examine what links ratings and offer insight into the guest experience.
-3. Explore clustering/topic modeling to examine what connects ratings in this industry.
-Use the topics associated with negative reviews to help train the flagger to note communication with positive/neural sentiment, but a guest still needed immediate retention action.
+3. Build app/scanner to patrol email and selected social media for each hotel.

 ---